-The Authority reviewed and confirmed that the service had a standard operating procedure (SOP) for the organisation and functioning of the MDT meeting.
-This SOP included the security, patient confidentiality controls and attendees' roles and responsibilities.
-There was evidence that the symptomatic breast disease service coordinator oversees the administrative process, and that all attendees have dedicated time to attend the MDT meeting and that their attendance is recorded.

-The consultant breast surgeon is chairperson of the MDT meeting and arrangements were in place to cover planned leave.
+The Authority reviewed and confirmed that the service had a standard operating procedure (SOP) in place for the organisation and functioning of the MDT meeting.
+This SOP included security and patient confidentiality controls, attendee roles and responsibilities and, if required, video-conferencing arrangements.
+All attendees had dedicated time to attend the MDT meeting and record their attendance.
+An annual MDT meeting evaluation process was in place.
+The Lead Clinician was chairperson of the MDT meeting, and arrangements were in place to cover planned leave.

-The Authority confirmed that patients discussed at the MDT meeting include all:
+The Authority confirmed that patients discussed at the MDT meeting included all:

-- 1. New patients who have clinical or radiological / sonographic abnormalities. - 2.
+- 1. New patients who have clinical or radiological/ sonographic abnormalities. - 2.
 Patients who have had triple assessment. - 3.
 Patients following the first therapeutic operation. - 4.
 Patients for whom discussion at the meeting is deemed appropriate.